 When in Pergamum you should try my favorite Turkish food – a kumpir, also known as a loaded baked potato with butter and cheese.
 You can choose your favorite topping such as olives, peas, corn or a very traditional dish – bulgur.

-You last stop in Turkey should be its capital – Istanbul.
+You last stop in Turkey should be its biggest city – Istanbul.
 There are plenty of things to do and see in the city, so I recommend at least 2 days to explore it all.
-However, ideally you might want to stay there for a bit longer before you fly out.
+However, ideally, you might want to stay there for a bit longer before you fly out.